 WE DO NOT OXYGEN CLEAN OUR VALVES.
 THE VALVES AS SHIPPED ARE NOT TO BE USED IN OXYGEN SERVICE WITHOUT FIRST OXYGEN CLEANING THEM.

 For further information regarding the use of valves and regulators with oxygen please refer to our application note: “Use of Valves and Regulators with Oxygen Gas (PDF 338KB)“.

 How can I get my valves/regulators Oxygen cleaned?

 There are many companies that offer oxygen cleaning.
 We have a vendor that provides oxygen cleaning and we can ship your valves directly to them and either have them bill you or do the billing through Aqua Environment.
-Please contact the factory for further details, prices and time required.
+Please contact the factory for further details, prices, and the time required.

 What is the difference between a back pressure and a reducing regulator?

 A back pressure regulator senses the pressure upstream of the valve.
-It remains closed, blocking flow, until the pressure upstream of the valve exceeds the set pressure.
+It remains closed, blocking flow until the pressure upstream of the valve exceeds the set pressure.
 Then the valve opens and allows flow.
-Typically these are used just after filter/separator systems that function optimally at a minimum pressure.
+Typically these are used just after filter/separator systems that function optimally at minimum pressure.